 Writing Center Syllablurbs

 Here are several options for including the Writing Center in your syllabus (policies and guidelines).
 The pandemic-forced or summer possibility is option D. These are generic: feel free to alter the rhetoric as you see fit.

-A. I encourage you to use the university’s Writing Center for your writing projects.
+A. I encourage you to use the university’s Writing Center (PML 107) for your writing projects.
 It is not a proofreading service.
 The writing consultants will read your work and give you feedback, letting you know what is working well (and why) and what might not be working so well (and why).
 They can help you understand and better your writing craft.
 They can also do brainstorming if you’re having a hard time getting started.
 And they have an online scheduler, so making an appointment is easy.
 Go here: https://writingcenter.truman.edu.

-C. (Required Visit) You’ll be required to visit the Writing Center at least once this semester.
+C. (Required Visit) You’ll be required to visit the Writing Center (PML 107) at least once this semester.
 This is an opportunity.
 The Writing Center is a source of independent feedback.
 They can help you understand to what extent your written ideas make sense.
 They can also help with grammar and/or citing sources.
 Getting feedback and revising is essential to the production of effective writing.
 To use the Writing Center’s online scheduler, go here: https://writingcenter.truman.edu.